Maik13579/vosk_ros2/README.md

   After recognition, if the `RecognizedSpeech` result contains a non-empty `spk_embedding`, the node compares it with a stored database of speaker embeddings using cosine distance.
   The result message’s `spker` field is filled with a list of `Speaker` messages (each containing a unique ID and cosine distance), sorted in order of increasing distance (most similar first).

+## Grammar
+This grammar language is designed to create a set of predefined sentences by using a simple syntax.
+It supports the following features:

+- **Alternatives (`|`):**
+  Use the vertical bar to separate alternative tokens or phrases.
+  _Example:_  hello | hi

+This means either "hello" or "hi" can be chosen.

+- **Grouping (`( ... )`):**
+Parentheses group tokens together, which is useful for combining alternatives or sequences.
+_Example:_  good (morning | evening)

+This expands to "good morning" and "good evening".

+- **Optional Elements (`[ ... ]`):**
+Square brackets denote that a token or group is optional.
+_Example:_  hello [there]

+This expands to both "hello" and "hello there".

+- **References (`<tag>`):**
+You can define a reference with a line like:
+<day>: monday | tuesday | wednesday

+Then use `<day>` in other grammar lines to substitute the defined alternatives.
+*Note:* The parser converts all tokens to lower case.

+- **Lower-case Enforcement:**
+All tokens are converted to lower-case to ensure consistency.

+- **No Repetition Operators:**
+The grammar does not support operators like `+` or `*` to prevent infinite expansions.

+The parser processes reference definitions first and then expands the normal grammar lines by replacing references on-demand.
+If there is an undefined reference or a cyclic dependency, it raises a `GrammarParseError`.

 ## How It Works

 1. **Grammar:**